Healthdirect Free Australian health advice you can count on.

 8-minute read

-If you think you or your child has swallowed a button battery or magnet, dial triple zero (000) and ask for an ambulance or go to the nearest hospital emergency department.
-Don’t try to get your child to vomit or allow them to eat or drink while you’re waiting.
+If someone has swallowed a button battery or magnet, call triple zero (000) and ask for an ambulance or go to the nearest hospital emergency department.
+Don’t try to get them to vomit and don’t let them eat or drink anything.

 Key facts